diogo-beijinha/diogo-beijinha/README.md

 # Diogo Beijinha
-- 🌎 Currently an Exchange Student
+- 🌎 Looking for a job
-- 🔐 Currently studying about Cybersecurity and Pentesting
+- 🔐 Currently studying about Django and React
-- 🥅 2023 Goals: Compete in CTFs
+- 🥅 2023 Goals: Move to Ireland

 ## Contact Me!  <br>
 <br>